Haunted Houses

 Very different is the legend attached to Dilston, in Tyneside, where a bygone Lady Windermere is said to appear from time to time and indulge in loud lamentations for her unfortunate husband, who was executed for his share in the Jacobite rising of 1715.
 Dilston Hall is now an educational establishment, but permission can be obtained to visit the castle ruins.

-At Salmesbury Hall, Blackburn, there is a ghost of yet another kind, neighborhood tradition affirming that a weird ghostly lady and her knight promenade the grounds of the hall, indulging all the while in silken dalliance.
+At Salmesbury Hall, Blackburn, there is a ghost of yet another kind, neighbourhood tradition affirming that a weird ghostly lady and her knight promenade the grounds of the hall, indulging all the while in silken dalliance.
 At the present time, the hall houses an exhibition center and may be visited by tourists.

 There are also more gruesome apparitions and among these is the ghost of Amy Robsart, which haunts the manor of Cumnor, in Oxfordshire.
 UK.
 Amy was a real woman, not a mere creation of novelist Sir Walter Scott.
 She was married in 1550 to the Earl of Leicester and her tragic death is commonly attributed to him, but a tradition exists to the effect that Queen Elizabeth was really the responsible person, and recalling an authentic portrait of Amy, which depicts her as a woman of charm and of no ordinary beauty, it is easy to believe that the ill-favoured queen hated her and took strong measures to get her out of the way.